jogjayr/portfolio/_drafts/5-ways-to-Become-a-Better-Engineer.md

 ###The result
 This one is a bit of a mixed bag.
 I definitely understand computer science theory a lot more now.
 I was lax in doing the proofs in the course, so maybe I didn't get as much out of it as I could have.

+##Get to know your tools

+###Why?
+I've read this in a couple of places too, but really, it's just common sense.
+If you better learn the tools you use every day and use features that you haven't used before, it can take you less time to do the same work.

+###Implementing it
+I use many tools.
+Sublime Text 2 is a major one; I do almost all my typing in it (haven't tried upgrading to ST3 yet).
+There is a huge ecosystem of plugins and snippets and packages for it.
+The ones I found most useful: [Emmet](http://emmet.io/), [JSHint](http://www.jshint.com/install/), and [Sidebar](https://github.com/titoBouzout/SideBarEnhancements).
+I also learned keyboard shortcuts for selecting text in different ways: column select, word select, selection within quotes, within tags and within the current (bracket) scope.

+Among the other tools I use: I switched from bash to the [fish shell](http://fishshell.com/).
+I switched from the default OS X terminal to iTerm.
+And I also added [Alfred](http://www.alfredapp.com/) to my workflow, to automate my work  (the jury is still out on this one, because I've also become better at shell scripting) and help me look up documentation more quickly.

+###The result
+Faster work, less RSI, less boredom.
+Every minute I've spent studying keyboard shortcuts and other features has paid off many times over.

+##<a name='git'></a>Get better at Git

+###Why?
+If you're still using SVN or CVS or other non-distributed source control system, you're a sucker, [according to a very smart person](#git).
+When I say "Git", I don't mean just Git, but that's the distributed source control system I know best.
+Git obviously has a lot of momentum, and the sheer power that if offers over SVN makes you an order of magnitude more productive.
+Branching and merging, doing releases, working with other team members, hunting down bugs, creating clean histories, doing experimental work; everything is easier and faster with Git.

+###Implementing it
+I have been using Git for personal projects since 2011, but 2013 was the first time I got to use it in the workplace.
+Working with Git wizards and my team using the [Gitflow](http://nvie.com/posts/a-successful-git-branching-model/) model has contributed a great deal to my understanding of it.
+I discovered the magical tool that is `git rebase` and how to use it to clean up development histories and make your merges go more smoothly.
+I learned how [`git bisect`](http://git-scm.com/book/en/Git-Tools-Debugging-with-Git) could save me a lot of manual work in figuring out where a bug was introduced.

+###The result
+Git is fucking awesome.
+Even at my advanced beginner level of understanding of the software, I can feel its power, compared to SVN.
+Creating branches for each feature and fix, code reviews before merges and frequent small commits now all feel like the right way to do write software.